prushton2/bython/INTRODUCTION.md

 $ python -m pip install bython-prushton
 ```

-For the 8 NixOS users, add this to your flake / shell
+For the 8 Nix users, add this to your flake / shell

 ```nix
 bython-prushton = pkgs.python313Packages.buildPythonPackage rec {